sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 * Wire transfer
 * Cash a check (takes 20-30 days I hear)
 * RBC Royal Bank (they have a cross boarder checking account, but the spread is 2.5%, I don't do this any more)
+* Using your family member who works at a bank and gets currency exchanged at cost (I'm told this is the best possible)

 If you end up with American funds in Canada, I recommend opening a US dollar account and convert it over time so you don't get bit by the exchange rate.